-APS and DADS Guardianship Services work jointly in emergency situations to take immediate action to protect APS clients.
-Emergency situations sometimes necessitate a referral to DADS Guardianship Services before all of the steps required for a standard referral can be completed.
+APS and HHSC Office of Guardianship Services (OGS) work jointly in emergency situations to take immediate action to protect APS clients.
+Emergency situations sometimes necessitate a referral to HHSC OGS before all of the steps required for a standard referral can be completed.

-APS may need to make an emergency referral to DADS when an Emergency Order for Protective Services (EOPS) is obtained or when APS determines a client has rapidly diminishing assets and immediate legal intervention is necessary to protect the client’s remaining assets.
+APS may need to make an emergency referral to HHSC OGS when an Emergency Order for Protective Services (EOPS) is obtained or when APS determines a client has rapidly diminishing assets and immediate legal intervention is necessary to protect the client’s remaining assets.

 APS is authorized to petition the court twice for a Motion for Extension of Emergency Order for Protective Services to extend the Emergency Order for Protective Services up to 60 days so that adequate and appropriate arrangements to protect the client can be made.